NextGenRF-Design-Inc/bytepipe_sdk/hardware/BytePipe_x900x/Overview/Overview.md

 # Boot Switch

-The boot switch allows user to select the location of boot code for the baseband processor.
+The boot switch allows the user to select the location of boot code for the baseband processor.
 When SD is selected the basband processor will boot from the external SD card.
 When EMMC is selected the baseband processor will boot from the 8GB on-board EMMC flash.

 ![boot_switch](boot_switch.png)